01 - Special Education Teacher

 This position may be contingent upon funding in whole or in part through state or federal grants.

 - Collaborate with students, parents, and other members of staff to develop an appropriate IEP through the ARD Committee process for each student assigned.

-- Develop and implement lesson plans for assigned students to address social, behavioral and/or communication needs and show written evidence of preparation.
+- Develop and implement social skills lesson plans for assigned students and show written evidence of preparation.

 - Collect data on student progress and use the results to plan/modify social skills lessons and behavioral interventions.

 - Provide measurable progress monitoring data in accordance with LISD and special education guidelines.